The rigidity of dimension estimate for holomorphic functions on K\"ahler manifolds

 \section{Abstract}

 In this paper, we obtain the optimal rigidity of dimension estimate for holomorphic functions with polynomial growth on K\"ahler manifolds with non-negative holomorphic bisectional curvature.
 There is a specific gap between the largest and the second largest dimension.
-We also show that the manifold attains the second largest dimension is biholomorphic to the complex Euclidean space.
+We also determine the optimal dimension that ensures the maximal volume growth which implies the manifold is biholomorphic to the complex Euclidean space.